larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 ##### Fine Shield
    >This creates a finely made Shield, with 5 Durability.
 ##### Flechette Projectile
    >This creates an arrow, bolt, or throwing weapon that causes the opponent to be unable to be healed for 20 seconds.
 This effect may be affected by the Transfer Malady or Cure Body spells.
 The effect of this item may not be stacked or extended.
-This item is consumed on use. <br/>Call: “Physical Bleed”
+This item is consumed on use. <br/>Call: "Physical Bleed”
 ##### Fine Armor, Cloth
    >This creates a finely made suit of armor that has a Armor rating of 10, with 5 Durability.